jarikomppa/covert_action/README.md

-covert_action
+Covert Action Modding Tools
 =============

-Sid Meier's Covert Action (1990) modding tools
+This is a collection of information and source code for hacking and modding Sid Meier's Covert Action (from 1990).

+Everything here is released under Unlicense (public domain), unless mentioned otherwise.